 Subutex and Suboxone Saved My Life

 When I was a child I had big dreams.
 I wanted to be a teacher.
-Then as a teen I decided culinary arts was my passion.
+Then as a teen, I decided culinary arts was my passion.
 Of course, like most of us, my dreams never come true.
 Instead, my life became a nightmare from which I could not wake; no matter how hard I pinched myself.
 In a million years I would have never dreamed of becoming a junkie.

 My mother always told me I was, “too smart” to become an addict.
 After watching my parents struggle with addictions my whole life, I was determined to never do drugs.
-A medical diagnoses and a script for Dilaudid changed all that; so fast I didn’t have time to think about what was happening.
+A medical diagnosis and a script for Dilaudid changed all that; so fast I didn’t have time to think about what was happening.

 My name was on the bottle.
 Those pills belonged to me.
 I belonged to those pills.

 I lost myself in those pills.
 I drove my kids around, high out of my mind.
 I lied and stole from the people I loved.
 I took part in typical addict behavior.
 If you’re sitting there saying, “I’m not that bad,” you ARE, and there will come a day.

 I did things I swore I would never do.
 Eventually, my children ended up with their fathers, and I lost a man I loved from the depths of my soul.